 - Use peanuts instead of almonds or cashews.

-- Use coconut oil instead of ghee for a vegan version.
+- Use coconut oil instead of ghee to make the chivda vegan.

-- You may use regular salt if you are not making this for fasting.
+- Use regular salt if you are not preparing the recipe for fasting.

 - Use chaat masala instead of amchur for a regular snack version.